cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ## Sign of the resulting point {#point-sign}

 In general, elliptic curves have equations of the form y^2 = g(x).
-Most of the encodings in this section first identify an x such that g(x) is square, then take a square root to find y.
+Most of the mappings in this section first identify an x such that g(x) is square, then take a square root to find y.
 Since there are two square roots when g(x) != 0, this results in an ambiguity regarding the sign of y.

-To resolve this ambiguity, the encodings in this section specify the sign of the y-coordinate in terms of the input to the encoding function.
+To resolve this ambiguity, the mappings in this section specify the sign of the y-coordinate in terms of the input to the mapping function.
 Two main reasons support this approach.
 First, this covers elliptic curves over any field in a uniform way, and second, it gives implementors leeway to optimize their square-root implementations.